 Curated Care is a vibrant and feel-good community.
 Our "Kid Experts" are Broadway actors, Rhodes Scholars, Juilliard dancers, and Montessori teachers.
 We've created a platform that supports arts and education.

-Broadway Dance teacher Natasha began dancing at the age of seven after seeing The Nutcracker with her grandmother.
-She graduated from Penn State University with a BA in dance and a BS in education.
+- Broadway Dance teacher, Natasha, began dancing at the age of seven after seeing The Nutcracker with her grandmother.
+She graduated from Penn State University with a bachelor of arts in dance and a bachelor of science in education.
 She moved to NYC to pursue her two passions, dancing and teaching.
 She is excited to share her love of Broadway dance with Nightingale students.

 DramaZone instructors are trained and certified by DramaZone in addition to being outstanding artists and teachers.
 Our primary goal is to make learning fun!
 Our teaching staff come with specialized and advanced degrees, and work on and off Broadway.

 Fashion Tech for Girls™ was created for a new generation of designers by fashion-tech entrepreneur Clare Tattersall.
 As founder and CEO of ThunderLily, Clare Tattersall is bringing experts together in fashion and technology to provide a place where designers can explore ways to create and drive change in the fashion industry of tomorrow.
 She launched Fashion Tech for Girls™ to help create innovative designers of tomorrow.